jj-tena/ForeverLearn/README.md

 Unit tests are one of the most widespread types of testing, used to check the correct functioning of code fragments, usually referring to methods of the application.
 They are so called because they test isolated code, that is, only that unit of code.
 In order to execute this type of tests in Spring Boot projects, two main technologies are usually used:
 - JUnit: this is the testing library par excellence for the Java language.
-- Mockito: it is a testing framework that allows us to establish which answers the application units return, it is a way of simulating their behaviour.
+- Mockito: it is a testing framework that allows us to establish which answers the application units return, it is a way of simulating their behaviour

 We have already seen how the structure of the backend is based on a division into three layers: controller layer, service layer and repository layer, which communicate in that order.
 Each layer has different responsibilities and therefore what we seek to demonstrate through unit testing will be different for each.
 We will begin by talking about the base: the repository layer, which is in charge of operating with the database and for this purpose it offers a series of default methods such as deleting or saving entities, however, when it comes to performing more complex operations such as searches based on combinations of specific parameters of the application, it will be the responsibility of the programmer to define these operations.
 We do not need to unit test the default operations, as these have already been tested by the technology manufacturer.
 Testing in this layer therefore focuses on the operations defined by the developer, as it is their responsibility to ensure that they work correctly.